SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Changes in blood sodium levels (hyponatremia or hypernatremia)

-• Medicines (tranquilizers, sleeping pills, antihistamines, certain painkillers, some psychiatric drugs)
+• Medicines (tranquilizers, sleeping pills, antihistamines, certain painkillers, some psychiatric medicines)

 • Not sleeping long enough